 I would like to thank everyone at the University of North Carolina-Chapel Hill, particularly Dr. Franz and Dr. Michael Lewek, for hosting me and providing a quality experience.
 Special mention should be given to Yana Ginzburg, a physical therapy student at UNC-Chapel Hill, who hosted me for the full two weeks.
-Thank you as well to the Section on Research for supporting my efforts to expand my research agenda.
+Thank you as well to the Academy of Physical Therapy Research for supporting my efforts to expand my research agenda.

 Audrey Elias, PT, DPT, PhD

-My Traveling Fellow support from the Section on Research allowed me to travel to Washington University School of Medicine and spend 4 days in December 2017 in Dr. Catherine Lang’s Neurorehabilitation Research Laboratory.
+My Traveling Fellow support from the Academy of Physical Therapy Research allowed me to travel to Washington University School of Medicine and spend 4 days in December 2017 in Dr. Catherine Lang’s Neurorehabilitation Research Laboratory.
 We are working on a perspective manuscript that brings together my research in infants and her research in adults.

 We are both using wearable sensors to measure full day arm use in the natural environment.
 We are almost ready to submit the manuscript as a Special Communication to Archives of Physical Medicine and Rehabilitation.
 We have communicated with the Editors, and they see our article as a potential fit.
 We plan to submit it for peer review by the end of May, 2018.